TOM-Platform/TOM-Server-Python/README.md

   - Create a file `credential/ors_credential.json` with [Openrouteservice](https://openrouteservice.org/) credentials such as `{"map_api_key": "KEY"}`
   - Create a file `credential/geoapify_credential.json` with [Geoapify](https://www.geoapify.com/) credentials such as `{"map_api_key": "KEY"}`
   - Create a file `credential/fitbit_credential.json` with Fitbit credentials such as `{"client_id": "ID","client_secret": "SECRET"}`
-- [Optional] Download the first person video [here](https://e.pcloud.link/publink/show?code=XZkqaBZ5epwEkqARuyqFgy5xs3EAHLegagk) if you want to simulate running on a treadmill.
-It should be located in `Tests/RunningFpv/fpv.mp4`
+- [Optional] If you want to simulate running assistance on a treadmill, follow the steps in [Running Demo Service](#configuring-first-person-video-for-running-service)

 ## Setup the clients